microsauce/scetty/README.md

 ## Monkey Patches

-To provide a terse programming DSL an implicit class is defined to augment Option:
+To provide a terse programming DSL an implicit class is defined to augment Option with a pipe operator:

 ```scala
 import org.microsauce.scetty.Router._